 Ekso Bionics® to Expand Clinical Trial Sites for Comparative Multicenter WISE Study

 RICHMOND, Calif., Feb.
-12, 2018 (GLOBE NEWSWIRE) -- Ekso Bionics Holdings, Inc. (NASDAQ:EKSO), an industry leader in exoskeleton technology for medical and industrial use, today announced that it will be expanding the first company-sponsored randomized, controlled clinical trial, the WISE (Walking Improvement for SCI with Exoskeletons) study, to TIRR Memorial Herman and Barrow Neurological Institute.
+12, 2018 (GLOBE NEWSWIRE) -- Ekso Bionics Holdings, Inc. (NASDAQ:EKSO), an industry leader in exoskeleton technology for medical and industrial use, today announced that it will be expanding the first company-sponsored randomized, controlled clinical trial, the WISE (Walking Improvement for SCI with Exoskeletons) study, to TIRR Memorial Hermann and Barrow Neurological Institute.
 Led by Dylan Edwards, Ph.D., P.T., of the Burke Medical Research Institute, the U.S. based-study, which will now be conducted at ten centers, will evaluate improvement in independent gait speeds of patients with spinal cord injuries (SCI) who are receiving rehabilitation with the EksoGT™, the Company’s wearable exoskeleton, compared to standard of care.

 In addition to the two new participating WISE study sites, the following centers have been initiated:

 - Burke Medical Research Institute

 - DMC Rehabilitation Institute of Michigan

 - Marianjoy Rehabilitation Hospital, part of Northwestern Medicine

 - Shirley Ryan AbilityLab